Footscray, Victoria: Demographics

 As of 2021, the median age of people living in Footscray was 34.

-Maribyrnong Council predicts a population boom will more than double Footscray resident numbers from 14,100 to 30,500 by 2031, requiring about 7000 new dwellings.
+Maribyrnong Council predicts a population boom will more than double Footscray resident numbers from 14,100 to 30,500 by 2031, requiring about 7,000 new dwellings.

 Politics

-Footscray is located in the federal electorate of Fraser, which has been represented by Daniel Mulino of the ALP since a redistribution prior to the 2022 Federal Election.

-At the state level, the electorate of Footscray has been held by Labor's Katie Hall since 2018.

-Locally, Footscray is part of the City of Maribyrnong, where the council for the 2024–28 term comprises three Greens, three Labor members, and one Independent.

 The suburb's historical voting patterns have been fairly typical of a working-class suburb with a high migrant population.
-Footscray was a very safe state Labor seat, 65% of the vote went to Labor at the 2014 State election.

-In the 2022 State election, Labor's vote dropped significantly, with a 14% swing towards the Greens and Labor's primary vote falling to 43%.

-Consistent with other inner-city electorates in Melbourne, and other state capitals, voter support for the Australian Greens has increased in recent years; the Greens received 17 per cent of the primary vote in Footscray at the 2014 State Election.
-One third of voters at the Central Footscray booth voted for the Australian Greens in the 2010 Federal election, almost doubling the Greens vote in one election cycle.
+Consistent with other inner-city electorates in Melbourne, and other state capitals, voter support for the Australian Greens has increased in recent years.

+Federal

+Footscray is located in the federal electorate of Fraser, which has been represented by Daniel Mulino of the Labor since a redistribution prior to the 2022 federal election.

-At the Federal Election of 2010, the ALP won Gellibrand, which includes Footscray, with 59% of the vote.
-The Lib/Nat parties got 23%, whilst The Greens saw a swing of +6% with 15% of the vote.
+One third of voters at the Central Footscray booth voted for The Greens in the 2010 federal election, almost doubling their percentage of the primary vote in one election cycle.
+At the same election, Labor won Gellibrand, part of which included Footscray, with 59 per cent of the primary vote.
+The Lib/Nat parties received 23 per cent of the primary vote, whilst The Greens saw a swing of c. six per cent, with 15 per cent of the primary vote.

+State

+The state electorate of Footscray has been held by Labor's Katie Hall since 2018.

+Footscray was a very safe state Labor seat, 65 per cent of the vote went to Labor at the 2014 state election.
+The Greens received 17 per cent of the primary vote in Footscray at the 2014 state election.
+In the 2022 state election, Labor's vote dropped significantly, with a 14 per cent swing towards the Greens and Labor's primary vote falling to 43 per cent.

+Local

+Footscray is part of the City of Maribyrnong, where the council for the 2024–28 term comprises three Greens, three Labor members, and one Independent.

 Janet Rice of The Greens was elected to Maribyrnong Council in 2003, re-elected in 2005 and then elected mayor in 2006.
 Whilst Mayor, Janet had a Mayoral bike instead of a car.

-The first Vietnamese woman mayor was Mai Ho, from 1997 to 1998.
+The first Vietnamese female mayor was Mai Ho, from 1997 to 1998.
 Mai Ho arrived in Australia in December 1982 with two small daughters and sixteen dollars.
 By 1997 she was Mayor of Maribyrnong.
 Twelve months later her daughter, Tan Le, was voted Young Australian of the Year.